-So a few months ago, I addressed a question that is frequently asked of me – should a client attend the inspection?
+A few months ago, I addressed a frequently asked question – should a client attend the home inspection?

-It is essential for the client to be present for the inspection.
-If nothing else, just for the simple fact that the only way to truly understand the relevance of the findings that arise during an inspection, is to witness the items in person and to speak with the inspectors in order to understand the relevance and the urgency of the issues (if any).
+It is vital / essential for the client to be present for the inspection.
+If for no other reason, just for the simple fact that the only way to truly understand the relevance of the findings that arise during an inspection, is to witness the items in person and to speak with the inspectors in order to understand the relevance and the urgency of the issues (if any).

 Reading about the items in the report simply does not cut it!
 I don’t care how many pictures you put into the report, or how detailed your narrative is about the item.

 So we inspected an older home a few weeks ago – built in 1890.
 Now, for my money, these homes are typically some of the best construction that we encounter as home inspectors.
 The craftsmanship and workmanship employed in building the home were top notch.

 The foundation was comprised of granite blocks – most weighing 2 to 4 tons (at a guess).
 And the woodwork throughout the home was exquisite.
 Most of the exterior architectural features were unique to the home.

 However, older homes come with inherent issues that new homes don’t have.
 I’m referring to the potential for asbestos and lead to be present in the home, as well as Knob & Tube electrical wiring.
 All of these items are considered potential health / safety hazards, and all three items are considered insurance hazards by insurance companies.